hoppecl/jamlang0001/README.md

     >>> let comment = /* This is a comment */;
     >>> print(comment)
-    /* This is a comment */
+    /* This is a comment */ /* a comment */
     >>> print(/*another comment*/)
-    /*another comment*/
+    /*another comment*/ /* a comment */

 At a first glance comments might seem to be equivalent to strings.
-The difference  is that comments can be used to explain something: In *PlsExplain* all values have an associated comment that explains the value.
+The difference  is that comments can be used to explain something.
+In *PlsExplain* all values have an associated comment that explains the value.
+To explain a value with a comment, simply write it next to the expression.
 When called with a single argument, `print` shows the associated comment.
-To associate a comment with a value, simply write it next to the expression:

     >>> let x = 40 + 2 /* the number fourtytwo */;
     >>> print(x)
-    42.0 /* the number fourtytwo */
+    42 /* the number fourtytwo */

  Explaining comments don't have to be comment-literals:

      >>> let comment = /* this is a comment */
-     >>> let x = 42.0 comment
+     >>> let x = 42 comment
+     >>> print(x)
+     42 /* this is a comment */

  Trying to explain a value with something that is not a comment obviously results in a type error.